 “The Game Pass portfolio and subscriber base continues to grow.
 We’re launching a new console.
 Last year was our biggest year ever on PC in terms of revenue as Xbox Game Studios.
 A lot of the business is doing really well, so we’re always in the market for new opportunities with studios.

-With this in mind, we decided to take a look at some of the studios Microsoft could potentially scoop up:
+With this in mind, we decided to take a look at some of the gaming studios Microsoft could purchase or potentially scoop up:

 Deciding to rather focus on Pachinko machines rather than the amazing gaming IPs they own, Konami might be a great fit for Xbox.